Author has written 12 stories for Gilmore Girls.

 A little about me: I'm an avid reader, movie watcher and a fan of Gilmore Girls.

-My stories are Post Series and Canon, meaning everything which happened in the show happened, even the last season.
+My stories are Post Series and Canon through season 7.
 I ship Jess & Rory and Luke & Lorelai, although I do try to write about as many of the characters as possible.
 I would highly suggest reading them in chronological order, (and I numbered them for you) and not skipping.
 This is, I admit, a way of trying to get more readers to read my poor neglected Christmas party story...
 I try to weave the stories to create a more complete world, so they reference each other, and what happens in one might effect something four stories later.
 If I could turn them into one long story without losing the few reviews I have, I would.
 I've also noticed some people seem to skip To Make A Man and Constructing A Match.
 Sure, they're about Logan and Dean, but there's also storyline info about our favorite couples in them that I reference later...
 And a naked valet fighting for a thong.